Yau, Chung Yiu

 RoSTE surpasses the performance of SOTA quantization methods on fine-tuning benchmark.
 Horizontal axis represents the total amount of hours needed to fine-tune pre-trained LLMs on a server of 8 \(\times\) A100 NVIDIA GPUs.

-This figure demonstrates how FSPDA tolerates different levels of sparse communication on sparse random graph while converging to the same magnitude of stationarity, due to the transient effect of sparsity error.
+This figure demonstrates how FSPDA-SA tolerates different levels of sparse communication on sparse random graph while converging to the same magnitude of stationarity, due to the transient effect of sparsity error.
 Only consensus error is dominantly affected by the sparsity error.

-tldr: This paper extends the random graph primal-dual decentralized optimization algorithm with non-linear noisy communication compression such as quantization with noise.
+tldr: This paper extends the random graph primal-dual decentralized optimization algorithm (FSPDA) with non-linear noisy communication compression such as quantization with noise.
 This algorithm is the first algorithm capable of non-linear communication and random graph gossip.

 EMC\(^2\): Efficient MCMC Negative Sampling for Contrastive Learning with Global Convergence